Cyprus Emergency: Background

 The island of Cyprus can trace its Hellenic roots back to the 12th century BC with the immigration of Mycenaean Greeks to the island.
 Many civilisations passed through the island leaving remnants behind, including that of the Franks, Venetians, Assyrians etc.

 Cyprus was a territory of the Ottoman Empire from the late 16th century until it became a protectorate of the United Kingdom under nominal Ottoman suzerainty at the Cyprus Convention of 4 June 1878 after the Russo-Turkish War.
 In 1915, Cyprus was formally annexed into the British Empire after the Ottomans had entered World War I on the side of the Central Powers against the British, and it was initially governed by a military administration until 1925, when it was proclaimed the Crown Colony of Cyprus.
 From the 1910s to the 1950s, Greek Cypriots became increasingly dissatisfied with British rule and supportive of Enosis, the concept of political unification between Cyprus and Greece.
 Several unsuccessful offers made to Greece by the British to cede Cyprus in exchange for military concessions, as well as the noticeable lack of British investment on the island, caused a growing Cypriot nationalist movement.

 In October 1931, Greek Cypriots rebelled against British rule and destroyed government property.
 However, the demonstrations were suppressed and Britain took dictatorial measures against the Cypriot people; these became known as the "Palmerocracy", owing to the name of the Governor of Cyprus, Richmond Palmer.
 These measures were in place until the start of World War II.

-In 1950, a referendum was held by the Church of Cyprus on the subject of union with Greece, with an 89% turnout rate and 95.7% of those in favour of union with Greece; the British government, however, refused to negotiate.
+In 1950, the Church of Cyprus held a referendum for Greek Cypriots on the subject of union with Greece.
+This referendum had a turnout rate of 89% of Greek Cypriots, and 95.7% of those in favour of union with Greece; the British government did not recognize the referendum, and refused to negotiate.

 In 1954, Britain announced its intention to transfer its Suez military headquarters (the office of the Commander-in-Chief, Middle East) to Cyprus.